theoperatore/theoperatore.github.io/_posts/2015-01-16-for-the-sake-of-screen-shake.md

 }
 {% endhighlight %}

 Excellent!
 Now wherever the player goes, the camera will follow.
-It is worth mentioning that the camera will follow wherever its `target` propery points. `target` could be calculated from the player, an enemy, a scripted scene, a mathematical soup of inputs, etc...go with what you feel.
+It is worth mentioning that the camera will follow wherever its `target` property points. `target` could be calculated from the player, an enemy, a scripted scene, a mathematical soup of inputs, etc...go with what you feel.

 It's also worth mentioning that the `step` value should be tweaked (most likely through trial and error) to find the best "feel" for the camera panning to it's proper location.

 ### Integrating a camera position

-To make this whole thing work correctly, just update the camera's position just like any other entity.
+To make this whole thing work correctly, update the camera's position just like any other entity.
 As mentioned above I use verlet integration.
 Inserting the update code into the update function would look something like this:

 {% highlight javascript linenos %}
 // the game loop update function